omcaree/mjpg-streamer/README.md

 mjpg-streamer
 =============

-This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.
+This is a fork of https://github.com/jacksonliam/mjpg-streamer with added support resizing the output_http stream images independantly from the still images.

 mjpg-streamer is a command line application that copies JPEG frames from one or more input plugins to multiple output plugins.
 It can be used to stream